Getting a Reverse Mortgage:

 Features of the reverse MORTGAGE PROGRAM

 The Reverse Mortgage program was created for Seniors 62 and older to access part of the built up equity in their home.
-The features promised in the TV commercials include: “A reverse mortgage is a safe government insured loan, allows borrowers to remain in their home for life, no mortgage payments, create a stable secure retirement, provide additional income, a better quality of life, encourage you to spend the money to payoff credit cards, take a trip, pay for grandkids college, and/or meet the borrowers wishes for their estate.”
+The features promised in the TV commercials include: “A reverse mortgage is a safe government insured loan, allows borrowers to remain in their home for life, no mortgage payments, create a stable secure retirement, provide additional income, a better quality of life.
+Lenders encourage the Borrower to spend the money to payoff credit cards, take a trip, pay-off health care costs, pay for grand-kids college, and/or meet the borrowers wishes for their estate.”

 Do you know 99% of consumers have no idea if a reverse mortgage will benefit or financially ruin them (the day they sign the contract)?

 As you hear in the commercials "A Reverse Mortgage is not for everyone".
 Don't assume it is right for you because the features sound good.
 Appealing features are not reasons to get a reverse mortgage.
 A Reverse Mortgage is a complex financial product that comes with lifelong consequences.
 YOU must make absolutely sure a reverse mortgage is "right" for you.
 This is called "Suitability".

 Simply put SUITABILITY determines if "a reverse mortgage is safe, "right", and beneficial for your unique circumstances".
 Suitability ensures you make a wise decision based on the facts, consequences, costs, and benefits for your circumstances.

 This page is focused on "What you need to do" and "What you need to know" to help you understand if a reverse mortgage is safe, right for you, and will be in your best interest.